MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/map-shapes-polylines-and-polygons/polygon-events.md

 ---
 title: "Polygon Events | Microsoft Docs"
-description: Provides a code example that attaches mouse events to a polygon on a map, which will be highlighted by labels as the events fire. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Provides a Polygon Events code example that attaches mouse events to a polygon on a map.
+When these events fire they highlight a label to indicate which event fired. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""